Wish One Millau Grands Causses

-Wish One Millau Grands Causses was the first ever UCI Gravel event on European soil in 2022 and will continue for its second edition on this success of the first year with riders like topstar Niki Terpstra at the start as overall winner.
+Wish One Millau Grands Causses was the first ever UCI Gravel event on European soil in 2022 and will continue on this success of the first year with riders like topstar Niki Terpstra at the start as overall winner.

 The start and finish are located in the town of Millau, well known for its marvelous viaduct over the Tarn, the highest bridge in the world with a height of 336.4m above the valley below.